xebialabs/xl-deploy-kubernetes-helm-chart/README.md

 Persistence.XldWorkPvcSize                                   |XLD Worker PVC Storage Request for volume.
 For production grade setup, size must be changed                                                                                     |5Gi

 ## Upgrading the Digital.ai Deploy Helm Chart
-To upgrade the version `ImageTag` parameter need to be updated to the desired version.
-To see the list of available ImageTag for XL-Deploy, refer the following links [Deploy_tags](https://hub.docker.com/r/xebialabs/xl-deploy/tags).
+To upgrade the version `ImageTag` parameter needs to be updated to the desired version.
+To see the list of available ImageTag for Digital.ai Deploy, refer the following links [Deploy_tags](https://hub.docker.com/r/xebialabs/xl-deploy/tags).
 For upgrade, Rolling Update strategy is used.
-To upgrade the chart with the release name `xld-production`:
+To upgrade the chart with the release name `xld-production`, execute below command:
 ```bash
 helm upgrade xld-production xl-deploy-kubernetes-helm-chart/
 ```
 > **Note**:
 	Currently upgrading custom plugins and database drivers is not supported.
-In order to upgrade custom plugins and database drivers, users need to build custom docker image of xl-deploy containing required files.See the [adding custom plugins](https://docs.xebialabs.com/v.9.7/deploy/how-to/customize-xl-up/#adding-custom-plugins) section in the Xebialabs official documentation.
+In order to upgrade custom plugins and database drivers, users need to build custom docker image of Digital.ai Deploy containing required files.See the [adding custom plugins](https://docs.xebialabs.com/v.9.7/deploy/how-to/customize-xl-up/#adding-custom-plugins) section in the the Digital.ai (formerly Xebialabs) official documentation.

 ### Existing or External Databases
-There is an option to use external PostgreSQL database for your XL-Deploy.
+There is an option to use external PostgreSQL database for your Digital.ai Deploy.
 Configure values.yaml file accordingly.
 If you want to use an existing database,  these steps need to be followed:
 - Change `postgresql.install` to false